 - Complete TEDU 101, EDUS 300, EDUS 301 or equivalent course; submit required Praxis scores

 - Register for practicum placement and accompanying courses.
-(Note: Students must be admitted to the Teacher Preparation Program to be eligible for practicum placement and accompanying courses.
+(Note: Students must be admitted to the teacher preparation program to be eligible for practicum placement and accompanying courses.
 Applications for practicum are available at the Student Services Center.
-In secondary education, such applications may be distributed at the initial class meeting.)
+In secondary education, these applications may be distributed at the initial class meeting.)

 - Register for, take and submit required Praxis core scores

 - Acceptable scores on the Graduate Record Examination or Miller Analogies Test [Generally students are expected to score at least a 290 composite (verbal and quantitative) on the GRE or 386 on the MAT.]

 - Personal statement addressing reasons for seeking graduate education, including career goals; experience working with age group to be taught; reasons for entering teaching; and success in organizing, planning and implementing work with other individuals

 - Three references: it is suggested that these be instructors or advisers in the College of Humanities and Sciences and the School of Education; use graduate studies reference forms

 - Obtain Graduate School admissions packet from the Student Services Center in Room 1037, Oliver Hall